Battle of Lake Providence

 The Battle of Lake Providence was fought on June 9, 1863, during the Vicksburg campaign of the American Civil War.
 Confederate troops from the Trans-Mississippi Department were trying to relieve Union pressure during the Siege of Vicksburg.
-Major General Richard Taylor, primarily utilizing Walker's Greyhounds, prepared a three-pronged attack against Union positions at Milliken's Bend, Young's Point, and Lake Providence.
+Major General Richard Taylor, primarily using Walker's Greyhounds, prepared a three-pronged attack against Union positions at Milliken's Bend, Young's Point, and Lake Providence, which was scheduled to take place on June 7.
 The strike against Lake Providence was conducted by 900 men led by Colonel Frank Bartlett.

 Bartlett's force crossed Bayou Macon two days late.
 The Confederates encountered a Union picket force 6 miles from their destination.
 The Union pickets withdrew, alerted Union commander Brigadier General Hugh T. Reid, and while withdrawing burned the bridge over Bayou Tensas.
-The Confederate were forced to halt at Bayou Tensas by the wrecked bridge, and before the structure could be rebuilt, Reid arrived with his main force.
+The Confederates were halted at Bayou Tensas by the wrecked bridge, and before the structure could be rebuilt, Reid arrived with his main force.
 A Confederate cannon was driven off by Union fire, and Bartlett withdrew his men at dusk.
 The attack against Lake Providence accomplished little, the strike against Milliken's Bend was defeated in the Battle of Milliken's Bend, and little came of the movement against Young's Point.
 Vicksburg surrendered on July 4.